Untuk7777/my-key/replit.md

 - June 25, 2025.
 Replaced keys.json file storage with SQLite3 database
 - June 25, 2025.
 Added rate limiting (1 key per 3 hours)
 - June 26, 2025.
 Updated rate limiting to 3 keys per 15 minutes with "Hold on Cooldown.." message
+- June 26, 2025.
+Modified database to show only one key at a time (clears previous keys when generating new ones)

 ## User Preferences